odpi/specs/ODPi-Runtime.md

 Minimum Native build specifications
 -----------------------------------

 The native libraries of Hadoop have historically been a particular point of pain for Software Vendors.
 The specifications in this subsection should reduce that pain.
-These options guarantee a minimum set of basic functionalities that MUST be available for each of these components, including Apache Hadoop native operating system resources required for enabling Kerberos, many Java/OS performance and functionality enhancements, and the GZip and Snappy codec compression libraries.
+These options guarantee a minimum set of basic functionalities that MUST be available for each of these components, including Hadoop native operating system resources required for enabling Kerberos, many Java/OS performance and functionality enhancements, and the GZip and Snappy codec compression libraries.
 Platforms MAY enable other features such as file system encryption, however they are considered optional and not part of the base specification.

 ### Common